EthBuilders/newsletter/template.md

 This newsletter is also a community effort.
 If you have cool things you'd like to share for the next newsletter, create a pull request in [issues](https://github.com/EthBuilders/newsletter/compare)!

 🚀 We'll aim to include it in the next issue.

+## 🖼 Memes of the week
+Meme Lordz of de worldz, Unite.
+Insert your art or links to it here.

+## 👋 Yeet

 Thanks, and see you next time!